tobybreckon/chroma-keying/README.md

 - copy and paste the code from this example [capture_camera.py](capture_camera.py) into your Visual Studio Code window
 - save this file as ```main.py``` by selecting menu item: File > Save As... (then entering filename as ```main.py```)
 - _[ make sure your usb webcam is connected to your PC ]_
-- click _"Run > Run Without Debugging"_, you should see a window with an image captured
+- click _"Run > Run Without Debugging"_, you should see a window with an image captured from the camera displayed.

 You should now see a live image from your webcam, _if not_ and you get an error try plugging/re-plugging the usb webcam a couple of times and re-run the program (last step above).